Heatstroke Prevention

 • Grouchiness or strange behavior

-These three tips could save a child’s life:
+These tips could save a child’s life:

-• NEVER leave a child in a vehicle unattended.
+• NEVER leave a child in a vehicle unattended, not even for a minute.

-• Make it a habit to look in the back seat EVERY time you exit the car.
+• Make it a habit to check your entire vehicle, especially the back seat, EVERY time you exit the car.

 Comments are closed.